frangkli/frangkli/README.md

   - 🦀 Playing around with rust and elixir
 - 👀 I’m looking to collaborate on software and research projects
 - 💬 Ask me about my anything
-- 📫 How to reach me: frankla0203@outlook.com
+- 📫 How to reach me
+  - Email: frankla0203@outlook.com
+  - LinkedIn: www.linkedin.com/in/anglifrank
 - ⚡ Fun fact: I am from Japan
 - 🔗 Website: Will be published soon